iamrozario/fifa-2026-master-tracker/README.md

 This project was built without heavy front-end frameworks (no React, no Vue) to demonstrate a fundamental, ground-up understanding of DOM manipulation, data state management, and complex algorithmic routing in plain JavaScript.

 ## 🚀 Why I Built This (The Business Case)
+As a professional transitioning from **Operations, Supply Chain, and Financial Analysis** into **Data Analytics**, I built this application to prove my technical capabilities in data architecture, algorithm design, and state management.

-As a professional transitioning into the **B2B SaaS Account Executive** space, I built this application to demonstrate deep technical product literacy.
-Selling complex software requires understanding how complex software is built.
-This tracker specifically showcases my ability to:
+In supply chain and finance, clean data and strict business rules are the foundation of operations.
+I built this tracker to demonstrate how I apply that operational mindset to software and data engineering.
+It specifically showcases my ability to:
-1. Translate static, real-world business rules (FIFA regulations) into dynamic, executable code.
+1. **Translate Business Logic to Code:** Convert static, complex real-world rules (FIFA regulations) into dynamic, executable algorithms.
-2. Manage edge-case data collisions.
-3. Architect an intuitive, state-preserved User Experience (UX).
+2. **Resolve Edge-Case Collisions:** Architect data lookup structures that eliminate mathematical routing errors without manual intervention.
+3. **Manage Data State:** Build a robust, offline-first local memory pipeline that protects user inputs.

 ## 🧠 Core Architecture & Logic Engines